Guildford in Bloom

 School Gardening Competition 2017

-Six finalists will be selected by a judging panel before the public is invited to vote for the shortlisted winners via the Surrey Advertiser newspaper.
+Six finalists will be selected by a judging panel, then the public will be asked to vote for the shortlisted winners via the Surrey Advertiser newspaper.

 All of the photographs will be displayed in White Lion Walk shopping centre in a mini exhibition during June.